MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

 These procedures are done by the administrator for Azure Key Vault.

-1. Follow the instructions from the Azure Key Vault documentation, using [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) with the following exception:
+1. For each exported SLC key that you want to store in Azure Key Vault, follow the instructions from the Azure Key Vault documentation, using [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) with the following exception:

     - Do not do the steps for **Generate your tenant key**, because you already have the equivalent from your AD RMS deployment.
 Instead, identify the key used by your AD RMS server from the Thales installation and use this key during the migration.
 Thales encrypted key files are usually named **key<*keyAppName*><*keyIdentifier*>** locally on the server.